lynxgav/COVID19-schools/README.md

 ### Hospitalization data

 The hospital data included COVID-19 hospitalizations by date of admission and stratified by age in the Netherlands (OSIRIS database).
-The applications for this dataset should be forwarded to the National Institute for Public Health and the Environment (COVID-19EPI@rivm.nl).

 ## Model